 - Talk to a doctor live online for free

-- What would happen if you took fertility pills after you had your tubes tied?
+- What would happen if you cough in your mouth?

 - What would happen if you got a mosquito bite on your eye?